Themes of the conference

 - Research-based and practice accounts of how people are looking beyond the individual and applying resilience approaches across systems

-Expect a mix of fascinating keynote talks by leading experts with personal, academic and practice experience, and of course, we want contributions from YOU.
-We are interested in hearing about research and practice that relates to any of the above in relation to any context – e.g. social, world environmental, galactic… If any of these apply, you might want to start thinking about possible contributions, whether that be: a workshop, talk, performance piece, installation, poster, or something that we just haven’t quite thought of yet – who knows what else might come our way once we see the proposals.
-If you’ve never been to a conference before, and find the idea a bit daunting, check out our conference guide, written by three young Resilience Revolutionaries.
+Expect a mix of fascinating keynote talks by leading experts with personal, academic and practice experience, and of course, we have had loads of submissions from all round the world so lots of new things to learn about.
+We will hear from academics and community based researchers and practitioners on topics related to all of the above in relation to numerous contexts – e.g. social, world environmental, galactic… If you’ve never been to a conference before, and find the idea a bit daunting, check out our conference guide, written by three young Resilience Revolutionaries.
+But bear in mind that they wrote this before we had to change the format so dramatically because of pesky Covid.
+Still, lots to learn in there.

-We are particularly keen to highlight work that has been thoroughly co-produced between different partners (e.g., young people, academics, practitioners).
-We are also proactively seeking to include contributions from people who face additional barriers to participation, including those who identify as being from an under-represented community, i.e., BAME, working-class, LGBTQ+, neurodiverse, or those with a long-term illness or disability.
+We are particularly proud to highlight work that has been thoroughly co-produced between different partners (e.g., young people, academics, practitioners).
+We also proactively sought to include contributions from people who face additional barriers to participation, including those who identify as being from an under-represented community, i.e., from an ethnic minority, working-class, LGBTQ+, neurodiverse, or those with a long-term illness or disability.